 - You have to chase for updates

-Ask: "What specifically are you doing this month?"
+When you ask “What are you doing this month?”

 - Technical jargon without substance